braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/post_schedule_messages.md

   // Including 'external_user_ids' and/or 'user_aliases' will send to those users
-  // Including both a Segment and users will send to the provided users if they are in the segment "broadcast": (optional, boolean) see broadcast -- defaults to false on 8/31/17, must be set to true if users are not specified, "external_user_ids": (optional, array of strings) see External User ID, "user_aliases": (optional, array of user alias object) see User Alias, "audience": (optional, connected audience object) see connected audience, "segment_id": (optional, string) see segment identifier, "campaign_id": (optional, string) see campaign identifier,
+  // Including both a Segment and users will send to the provided users if they are in the segment "broadcast": (optional, boolean) see broadcast -- defaults to false on 8/31/17, must be set to true if users are not specified, "external_user_ids": (optional, array of strings) see external user identifier, "user_aliases": (optional, array of user alias object) see user alias, "audience": (optional, connected audience object) see connected audience, "segment_id": (optional, string) see segment identifier, "campaign_id": (optional, string) see campaign identifier,